apache/jena-site/source/documentation/tools/__index.md

 ### Common Issues with Running the Tools

 If you receive errors stating that a class is not found then it is most likely that `JENA_HOME` is not set correctly.
-As a quick sanity check you can try the following to see if it is set appropriately:
+As a quick check you can try the following to see if it is set appropriately:

 **On Linux / Mac**